wysilly/docs.getcloudify.org/content/cli/overview.md

 The Cloudify command-line interface (CLI) is the default method for interacting with Cloudify Manager, to manage your applications.
 It enables you to execute workflows on your local machine, and to interact with a running [Cloudify Manager]({{< relref "manager/getting-started.md" >}}) via SSH to upload and delete Blueprints, create deployments, execute workflows, retrieve events, and more.

-Working locally means running workflows directly from the machine the CLI is installed on.
-Working with a manager means executing workflows from a manager instead.
+Working _locally_ refers to running workflows directly from the machine on which the CLI is installed.
+Working with an instance of Cloudify Manager refers to executing workflows directly from that Cloudify Manager instance.

-Using the CLI to control a manager adds additional functionality to the CLI which is not exposed in local mode such as ssh-ing into a running manager, downloading its logs, creating snapshots, uploading plugins and more...
+When you use the CLI to control a Cloudify Manager instance, additional commands appear in the CLI that are not available for use in local mode, for example ssh-ing into a running manager, downloading its logs, creating snapshots, uploading plugins and more...

 {{% gsNote title="Note" %}}
-Running commands not supported in local mode will show an error stating that they're only supported when using a manager.
-To use a manager, you can either run [cfy bootstrap]({{< relref "cli/bootstrap.md" >}}) to bootstrap a new manager or [cfy use]({{< relref "cli/use.md" >}}) to use an existing one.
+If you attempt to run a command that is not supported in local mode, an error message will be returned advising you that the command is only supported when using Cloudify Manager.
+To use a Cloudify Manager, you can either run [cfy bootstrap]({{< relref "cli/bootstrap.md" >}}) to bootstrap a new Cloudify Manager or [cfy use]({{< relref "cli/use.md" >}}) to use an existing one.
 {{% /gsNote %}}

 If you haven't already [installed Cloudify]({{< relref "installation/from-packages.md" >}}), now would be a good time to do so.

 # Usage

-You can access the interface by running the `cfy` command in your terminal.
-Use `cfy -h` to display a list of all the available commands and their explanations.
+You can access the CLI by running the `cfy` command in your terminal.
+Use `cfy -h` to display a list of all the available commands and their descriptions.

 ```markdown
 $ cfy -h